tommybananas/finale/docs/Milestones.md

 ```

 All Sequelize ValidationError objects are wrapped in a BadRequestError and are accessed on error.cause.
-Any EpilogueError object are passed as-is and any other errors are wrapped in an EpilogueError and can be accessed on
+Any FinaleError object are passed as-is and any other errors are wrapped in an FinaleError and can be accessed on
 error.cause